mo10serek/Lab1BuildingFunctions/README.md

 Wait until each of the individual resources had been created that are displayed in AZURE: ACTIVITY LOG

 After that it will show you all of the resources created.
 Start running the functions

+### Binding Blob Storage

+We start runing the function to bind the blob storage but first weee need to download the function app settings

+First press F1 to open the command palette and run `Azure Functions: Download Remote Settings...` and Select **Yet to All** to overwrite the existing local settings

 #### Run blob storage binding function